VirtualPiggyInc/oink_woocommerce/vp-wp-checkout/readme.txt

 This plugin only works in WooCommerce 2.0 or newer

 == Description ==
-VirtualPiggy payment gateway for WooCommerce
+Oink payment gateway for WooCommerce

 == Installation ==